Preferences

 In a nutshell

-In recent years, the principle of Linear Workflow (hereinafter referred to as "LWF") has almost become a process shrouded in myth that promises miracles.
-Well, it can't work miracles, but it will help you to produce better images that previously could only be achieved with additional effort or workarounds.
+In recent years, the principle of linear workflow (hereinafter referred to as "LWF") has almost become a mythical process that promises miracles.
+Well, it can't perform miracles, but it can help you to produce better images that were previously only possible with additional effort or workarounds.

 Overexposed areas are reduced.

-You can see the effects of the LWF in the illustration above.
-This scene is illuminated by 2 light sources (inverse square decrease).
+The effects of LWF can be seen in the illustration above.
+This scene is illuminated by 2 light sources (inverse square fall-off).
 The quality with LWF on the right is dramatically better.

 The following advantages can be noted:

 Note:Please note that you cannot simply transfer old scenes to the LWF.
-The lighting needs to be readjusted.
-Of course, older scenes are loaded so that they are rendered unchanged (the Linear workflow and Input color profile options are then deactivated).
-If you want to use old material libraries (which in most cases were NOT saved linearly) with the LWF, make sure to set sRGB for the input color profile.
+The lighting must be readjusted.
+Of course, older scenes are loaded in such a way that they are rendered unchanged (the Linear workflow and Input Color Profile options are then deactivated).
+If you want to use old material libraries (which in most cases were NOT saved linearly) with the LWF, make sure to set sRGB for the Input Color Profile.

-Note, the 2.Please note the following information in connection with multi-pass rendering and After Effects so that the passes rendered with Linear Workflow are interpreted correctly there.
+Note, the 2nd Note in connection with multi-pass rendering and After Effects, so that the passes rendered with linear workflow are interpreted correctly there.

 Tip:For the impatient: You don't have to do anything else.
-With the option Linear Workflow activated, everything is done in Cinema 4D to immediately benefit from the advantages of LWF.
-Cinema 4D thus sets everything internally to the correct values.
+With the option Linear Workflow activated, everything is done in CINEMA 4D to immediately benefit from the advantages of the LWF.
+CINEMA 4D sets everything internally to the correct values.
 You don't have to worry about anything else.
 Textures that are not displayed directly (relief, normal, alpha and displacement channels) are omitted.

-Note that all internal Cinema 4D material colors and gradients are also changed directly in the preview.
-Of course, this can also lead to all sorts of confusion, as simple grayscale gradients, for example, look different than they used to.
+Note that all CINEMA 4D-internal material colors and gradients are also changed directly in the preview.
+This can of course lead to all kinds of confusion, as simple grayscale gradients, for example, look different than before.

-The color value of 128,128,128 ( Linear workflow option deactivated) saved in a regular greyscale gradient at half length changes to approx. 192,192,192) when this option is activated.
-This behavior is CORRECT!
+The colour value of 128,128,128 ( Linear workflow option deactivated) saved in a regular greyscale gradient at half length changes to approx. 192,192,192) when this option is activated.
+This behaviour is CORRECT!

-For those of you who are interested in the background, read the next section; for everyone else, enjoy the more beautiful pictures right now.
+Those of you who are interested in the backgrounds, read the next section, everyone else can now immediately enjoy more beautiful images.

 Details